Understanding the PufferBlow API#

 Invite users and start building your community

-The API is designed to be developer-friendly, with comprehensive documentation available at http://your-server:7575/docs
+The API is designed to be developer-friendly, with comprehensive documentation available at http://your-server:7575/docs when your server is running (using FastAPI’s built-in OpenAPI/Swagger documentation).

 Security & Privacy#